R-Lum/Luminescence/cran-comments.md

 This release removes the non-used import from 'interp'.
-We are sorry about that mistake which had not been shown up in the tests, but we will improve our release process to avoid such mistakes in future.
+We are sorry about that mistake which had not been shown up in the tests, but we will further improve our release process to avoid such mistakes in future.

+The error on CRAN could neither be reproduced nor with the win-builder and appears to be a temporary CRAN-server problem.

 ## CRAN messages